Yalantis/FastEasyMapping/README.md

 @end
 ```

-Relationship also bound to a `property` and `keyPath`.
-Obviously it has a reference to Object's `FEMMapping` and flag that indicates whethere it is a to-many relationship.
-Moreover it allows you to specify assignment policy and "weakifying" behaviour of the relationship.
+Relationship is also bound to a `property` and `keyPath`.
+Obviously, it has a reference to Object's `FEMMapping` and a flag that indicates whether it’s a to-many relationship.
+Moreover, it allows you to specify assignment policy and "weakifying" behaviour of the relationship.

 Example: